Lock Haven University, Pennsylvania, USA - Why Study Here?

 Lock Haven, Pennsylvania

-And I can’t completely blame them.
-Being far away from city life has its benefits.
+Lock Haven is a quiet, calm rural area, and being far away from city life has its benefits.
 Not only is the greenery breathtaking, but you can bask in the historical ambience the area offers.
-And I do mean historical.
 The earliest inhabitants of Lock Haven go back to 12,000 and 8,000 B.C. when the glaciers of the Pleistocene Ice Age were just beginning to melt.
-During the 18th century, the Native Americans who inhabited the are were part of the Six Nations of the Iroquois, who were basically in charge of the Native American tribes of Pennsylvania.
-Then the white man came and established Lock Haven.
+During the 18th century, the Native Americans who inhabited the are were part of the Six Nations of the Iroquois.

-However, the national parks and mountains are nothing to sniff at.
-Bald Eagle Mountain (possibly named after the national bird, although confirmation is needed), in particular, although difficult to hike, offers incredible views and access to unique flowers.
+Today, the area is renowed for its breathtaking scenery, with nearby national parks and mountains such as Bald Eagle Mountain (possibly named after the national bird, although confirmation is needed).
+This challenging hiking spot offers incredible views and access to unique flowers.

 All photos are taken by Buu Ngo, a student at Lock Haven University.